nartc/mapper/CONTRIBUTING.md

 ### Test your changes

--   Run `npm run test:all` to run all test suites.
+-   Run `npm run test` to run all test suites.

 ### Commit